chromakode/blog/post/18-years-in-8-hours.md

 ### Cold storage in the cloud

-Thanks to the advent of cheap cloud cold storage options like [Amazon Glacier](https://aws.amazon.com/glacier/), [Google Nearline](https://cloud.google.com/storage-nearline/), and [Backblaze B2](https://www.backblaze.com/b2/), it's now very affordable to dump a copy of full disk images in the cloud.
+Thanks to the advent of cheap cloud cold storage options like [Amazon Glacier](https://aws.amazon.com/glacier/), [Google Nearline](https://cloud.google.com/storage-nearline/), and [Backblaze B2](https://www.backblaze.com/b2/), it's now very affordable to dump a bunch of full disk images in the cloud.
 I chose Google Nearline for this task.
 Amazon Glacier is a bit cheaper (Glacier: $.007 / GB, Nearline: $.010 / GB), but retrievals are complicated to execute and price.
 Backblaze B2 is even cheaper, but [only uses a single datacenter](https://www.backblaze.com/blog/b2-cloud-storage-frequent-questions/).

 Before uploading my backups, I was able to shave off ~100GB (almost 30%!) by compressing with [`lrzip`](https://github.com/ckolivas/lrzip), which is specialized for large files with repeated segments.
 I also experimented with compressing one of the disk images with [`xz`](http://tukaani.org/xz/), but (as predicted by [`lrzip`'s benchmarks](https://github.com/ckolivas/lrzip/blob/master/doc/README.benchmarks)) `xz` took 22% longer to produce a file 10% larger.